-Coppell City Council approved amending the Water and Sewer Ordinance.
-The amendment was switching the billing method to winter averaging.
-The method will go into effect April 1, 2023.
+The Coppell City Council approved an amendment to the Water and Sewer Ordinance that switched the sewer service billing method to winter averaging.
+This method went into effect April 1, 2023.

 What is winter averaging?